Waterdrips/waterdrips2.github.io/drafts/2020-01-07-inlets-pro.md

 # What is inlets?
 Inlets is a reverse proxy written and maintained by [Alex Ellis](https://twitter.com/alexellisuk) and the github community.

-This means you can use it to create inbound network tunnels to computers that dont have a public ip, are behind firewalls or get assigned new IPs frequently.
+This means you can use it to create inbound network tunnels to computers that don't have a public ip, are behind firewalls or get assigned new IPs frequently.
 Things like your laptop when you move from the office to a coffee shop.
 While writing this post I have probably been on 5 different networks, but still been able to connect to my laptop's [k3d](https://github.com/rancher/k3d) cluster using the same public IP address.